-Experiencing back-tax issues with the IRS creates a very difficult environment to get the financing you need for working capital.
+Experiencing back-tax issues with the IRS creates a challenging environment to obtain the financing you need for working capital.

-If you owe the government money, and you have not arranged with the IRS to make payment on that obligation, the IRS has the authority to issue a lien against your assets, including those that you have used as collateral for loans.
-This includes potential liens and levies against your accounts receivable – which you may want to factor to obtain needed funding.
+If you owe the government money and have not settled with the IRS to make a payment on that obligation, then the IRS has the authority to issue a lien against your assets.
+Including those that you have used as collateral for loans.
+This issuance constitutes potential liens and levies against your accounts receivable.
+You may want to factor your accounts receivables to obtain funding.

-The IRS often makes a “wrongful levy” – e.g., when a lender already has a prior secured interest or lien on the accounts receivable or other financial or physical assets.
-The IRS DOES NOT conduct a lien search prior to issuing a levy and thus does not know whether the assets on which it intends to levy are being used as collateral.
-Even if the levy is wrongful, and the IRS had no legal right to those assets, it can be very difficult, time-consuming and costly for you to get the assets back from the government.
+The IRS often makes a wrongful levy.
+For example, when a lender has a prior secured interest or lien on the accounts receivable or other financial or physical assets.
+The IRS DOES NOT conduct a lien search before issuing a levy.
+Thus, the IRS does not know whether you are using the assets it aims to levy as collateral.
+Even if the levy is wrongful, and the IRS had no legitimate right to those assets.
+It can be challenging, time-consuming, and expensive for you to get the assets back from the government.

 ARFunding.org is ahead of the curve in dealing with the back-taxes problem.
-We have the tools to ensure that you do not have any issues with the IRS that could hinder your ability to factor your receivables.
+We have the means to guarantee that you do not have any problems with the IRS.
+Especially those that could hinder your ability to factor your receivables.

-We have access to up-to-date information on IRS liens, levies, tax compliance history, business name discrepancies, accrued tax liabilities, and IRS installment agreements – every relevant piece of information we need to ensure that there is no risk of your receivables being taken by the IRS to fulfill back-tax obligations.
+We have access to up-to-date information on IRS liens, levies, tax compliance history, business name discrepancies, accrued tax liabilities, and IRS installment agreements.
+Every vital piece of information we need to ensure that there is no risk of your receivables being taken by the IRS to fulfill back-tax obligations.

-If you do have back-tax issues and cannot meet the obligation immediately, we also have the resources to help you negotiate a payment agreement and avoid the liens and levies that can obstruct your ability to factor your receivables.
+If you do have back-tax issues and cannot meet the obligation immediately, then we also have the means to help you whether it is to negotiate a payment agreement and avoid the liens; or even levies that can hinder your ability to factor your receivables.